Im-Sanjay-sr/EMS/README.md

 ## Getting Started
 ### Prerequisites
 1. Ensure you have Node.js and npm installed.
 If not, download and install them from [https://nodejs.org/](https://nodejs.org/).
-2. Set up a MongoDB instance and obtain connection details.

 ### Installation
 1. Clone the repository: `git clone https://github.com/Im-Sanjay-sr/EMS.git`
 2. Navigate to the project folder: `cd EMS`
 3. Install dependencies: `npm install`
-4. Configure MongoDB connection: Update the `config.js` file with your MongoDB URI.

 ### Usage
 1. Start the server: `npm start`
+2. Start the server: `node index.js`
-2. Access the API endpoints for CRUD operations using tools like Postman or curl.
+3. Access the API endpoints for CRUD operations using tools like Postman or curl.
    - Create: `POST /api/employees`
    - Read: `GET /api/employees` or `GET /api/employees/:id`
    - Update: `PUT /api/employees/:id`